iambrainstorming/iambrainstorming.github.io/src/chapters/economics/reservation/reservation.md

 In fact, economic counterfactual models suggest that the average Indian now earns roughly a thousand dollars less per year than they would have under alternative governance trajectories.

 In an economy where this sum represents a massive fraction of a household's total income, this is not merely a statistical shortfall; it is a devastating loss of livelihood.
 The public’s rightful frustration must be redirected from manufactured identity wars toward holding the administration accountable for this widespread economic erosion.

+## How Much More Unequal Do They Want India to Be?

+The top 1% of India's population hoards approximately 40% of the country's total wealth, while the institutions meant to uphold justice and knowledge remain heavily skewed in their favor.

+Consider the data: [79% of newly appointed High Court judges belong to upper castes](https://indianexpress.com/article/india/last-5-years-79-of-new-hc-judges-upper-caste-sc-and-minority-2-each-8371593/), with Scheduled Castes and religious minorities relegated to a mere 2% each.

+In academia, the disparity is equally stark, with [57% of India’s teaching faculty drawn from the General Category](https://theprint.in/india/governance/57-of-indias-teaching-faculty-belong-to-general-category-sts-least-represented/89546/), and recent studies revealing that [98% of professors at the top five IITs are upper caste](https://www.thequint.com/explainers/caste-system-limits-diversity-in-science).

+Given this entrenched monopolization of power, opportunity, and resources, one must ask: how much more unequal does the BJP want Indian society to become?

+These orchestrated, divisive protests should not be met with passive acceptance, but with massive, organized counter-mobilizations.
+It is time to hold a mirror up to this systemic privilege and show the architects of this inequality the true face of the society they are fighting to preserve.